Selected Calcium Channel Blockers/Ketoconazole

 How the interaction occurs:

-Your antifungal medicine may decrease the ability of your liver to remove the calcium channel blocker from your body.
+Your ketoconazole may decrease the ability of your liver to remove the calcium channel blocker from your body.

 What might happen: